avinashpancham/hpo/README.rst

    $ python train_best_model.py

-4. The best model is stored in the folder `trained_model` in the folder with the corresponding experiment name.
+4. The best model is stored in the directory :code:`trained_model`in the subdirectory with the corresponding experiment name.
-The model.pkl is your trained ML model that can be utilized to make predictions!
+The :code:`model.pkl` is your trained ML model that can be utilized to make predictions!